 - I believe you know your body better than anyone else ever will.
 As your Boulder acupuncturist and functional medicine provider, I want you to feel empowered to take care of your own health, understand the process of healing and all the available paths to wellness.

 - I believe in medicine that looks at you as a whole person and not a collection of separate symptoms.
 Everything is connected.

 - I believe your happiness, fulfillment, and ability to feel relaxed and at-home in your body are vitally important and inseparable from your physical health.
 Mental and emotional health are intricately linked with physical symptoms.

 - I believe in medicine that addresses root causes and not only symptoms.
 By treating the root cause, you will achieve lasting results and not be dependent on someone else for your health.

 - I believe in drug-free health!
-While some prescription medications are life-saving and necessary, many only treat symptoms and carry risks and side effects that can be avoided with a holistic approach.
+While some prescription medications are life-saving and necessary, many only treat symptoms and carry risks and side effects that can be avoided with a functional approach.

-- I believe acupuncture is complementary and a viable alternative to Western biomedicine.
+- I believe in medicine that inhabits the intersection of science and spirituality.
 I am fascinated by both the scientific reasons for acupuncture’s effectiveness as well as the more abstract energetic dimension.
 You know, quantum physics and stuff!

 - I believe in evidence-based approaches.
-As your Boulder acupuncturist, I want to offer you solutions that are safe, side-effect free and shown to work.
-For example, anti-depressants don’t meet these criteria, so I won’t be suggesting them, but exercise does!
+As your Boulder acupuncturist and functional medicine clinician, I want to offer you solutions that are safe, side-effect free and shown to work.

-- I believe we should all be our own best advocate when it comes to our health, and that the current healthcare system often doesn’t support taking an active role in our own care.
+- I believe we have immense power to self-heal, and that the current healthcare system often doesn’t support taking an active role in our own care.
 I encourage questions and critical thinking.

 Why Chinese Medicine?